 Modelling a gallium arsenide surface

-This example shows how to use the atomistic simulation environment, or ASE for short, to set up and run a particular calculation of a gallium arsenide surface.
+This example shows how to use the atomistic simulation environment or ASE for short, to set up and run a particular calculation of a gallium arsenide surface.
 ASE is a Python package to simplify the process of setting up, running and analysing results from atomistic simulations across different simulation codes.
-By means of ASEconvert it is seamlessly integrated with the AtomsBase ecosystem and thus available to DFTK via our own AtomsBase integration.
+For more details on the integration DFTK provides with ASE, see Atomistic simulation environment.

 In this example we will consider modelling the (1, 1, 0) GaAs surface separated by vacuum.

 Parameters of the calculation.
-Since this surface is far from easy to converge, we made the problem simpler by choosing a smaller Ecut and smaller values for n_GaAs and n_vacuum.
-More interesting settings are Ecut = 15 and n_GaAs = n_vacuum = 20.
+Since this surface is far from easy to converge, we made the problem simpler by choosing a smaller Ecut

 miller = (1, 1, 0) # Surface Miller indices